simshadows/discord-mentionbot/README.md

 * Implement unified shared infrastructure for things like:
 	* user activity sensing,
 * Reimplement abstract classes with the `abc` library.
+* Find all uses of utils.remove_blank_strings() and ensure none of them have a redundant list() around them.
 * (LOW PRIORITY) Implement data cache backups.
 The bot should also back up files if they're found to be corrupted (to allow for manual recovery in the case of a bug during runtime).
 * (LOW PRIORITY) Implement deeper module information infrastructure.
 * (LOW PRIORITY) Implement scheduling for module enable/disable, or "alternative command" enable/disable.
 For example, a feature may turn off if another bot is offline or not responding.
 I'm not too sure if this is necessary though, especially given the added complexity such a feature would bring.
 Modules may even be specially built for this purpose anyway...
+* (VERY LOW PRIORITY) The following module features:
+	* In module `Random`, implement more advanced dicerolling.
 * (ONGOING) Find and exterminate security flaws...

 # Dependencies: